WCSCourses/Helminths_2021/manuals/module_1_WBP1/module_1_WBP1.md

 BioMart is an extremely powerful tool that allows you to query WormBase ParaSite data in bulk, with no programming knowledge.
 Consider the information that we gathered on our _O. viverrini_ gene of interest, by clicking around the gene page.
 Now imagine that rather than having one gene of interest, we actually have a list of 100 genes.
 That would be a lot of clicking around on gene pages!
 BioMart allows you to output all of this data for multiple genes in a few clicks.

 Retrieving data for a list of known genes isn’t the only thing that BioMart can do.
 In this section, we’ll go through a series of examples and exercises that aim to illustrate the power of this tool.

-First, a little bit about how to construct queries.
-Queries are constructed with three facets: filters, values and attributes.
-Filters specify the type of data that you’re specifying your query on.
-Values are the actual values of that data type: for example, if your filter were ‘gene IDs’, your values would be a list of actual gene IDs.
-Attributes are the data types that you want to retrieve.
-For example, you might want to retrieve the genomic coordinates of your gene IDs.
+There are two main steps involved in building a BioMart query.
+Firstly, a set of criteria are defined which the genes, transcripts, or proteins must conform to in order to be included in the results.
+These are referred to as *Query Filters*.
+Secondly, the data-types to include in the output list are defined.
+These are Output Attributes.
+Some of the *filters* allow you to enter data to filter on, e.g. a list of gene names.
+By way of example: if you wanted to obtain the genomic locations of a list of genes that were of interest to you, you would provide the list of gene names in the *Query Filters*, and denote that you want to see genomic locations in the *Output Attributes*.
 The table below lists some examples of filters and attributes for BioMart queries.

 | Examples  of Filters       | Examples of Attributes           |
 | ------------- |-------------|